 COVID-19: CHANCE4ALL RESPONSE

-Since the closure of schools in March Chance4all put in place various strategies to keep supporting families in need, by distributing food & sanitary items, homework packages, as well as providing tuitions for examinations classes in a safe learning environment.
+During the 6-month closure of schools in 2020 and the 4 months in 2021, Chance4all put in place various strategies to keep supporting families in need, by distributing food & sanitary items, homework packages, as well as providing tuitions for examinations classes in a safe learning environment.

 We recently launched a new project on Global Giving with a focus on Gender Equity and Girls' Education.

 The objectives of the project are to address the root causes that hinder the girls' retention and poor attendance in school, which have also been exacerbated as a result of COVID- 19.